IntersectMBO/cardano-base/cardano-config/README.md

 To keep new fields from each making an ad-hoc choice:

-- **Where defaults live.** A field that has a real default carries it in the `defaults/` files (so the schema only enumerates keys and types, and defaults are applied by layering, not baked into the codecs).
+- **Where defaults live.** A field that has a real default carries it in the `defaults/` files, not in the codecs; defaults are applied by layering.
+The schema's `default` keywords are filled in from those same files, so the documented default is exactly the one the resolver applies.
 A field whose "unset" state is meaningful (an override, a hash, a feature toggle) stays `Maybe` and its default simply *is* "none".
+The sole exception is the `LowLevelGenesisOptions` toggles (`EnableCSJ`, …): they only apply in `GenesisMode` (the default mode is `PraosMode`), so they cannot live in the base files and keep their defaults in the codec.
 - **Where validation lives.** Structural validation of a single value lives in its codec (and thus in the schema).
 Cross-field validation — constraints that span CLI and file values or several components — lives in `resolveConfiguration`